 Know Height Requirements Before You Go.

-We have created a Guide to Rider Switch and Height Requirements at Walt Disney World which has further information.
+We created a Guide to Rider Switch at Walt Disney World with further information.

 Only Pack Park Essentials